-A crown pork roast recipe (or any crown roast) is one of the most magnificent of all entre presentations.
+Learn how to make a crown pork roast recipe (or any crown roast).
+It is one of the most magnificent of all entree presentations.
 Not to mention the taste, but for special occasions and special dinners you cannot go wrong with the appearance of this recipe on your dinner table.

 Although the crown roast can be made with pork, lamb or veal, it usually never shows up at dinners.
 I have never been to a dinner and been served a crown roast recipe; I feel that most cooks are afraid that it is too difficult to prepare but they really are not hard.

-A crown pork roast recipe and others are called crown because that is what they look like.
-These roasts are made from the rib part of the animals; they are bent into a circle and tied forming a crown.
+When I learned how to make a crown pork roast recipe, I realized that it is called "crown" because that is what it looks like.
+All the crown roasts are made from the rib part of the animals; they are bent into a circle and tied forming a crown.
 The meatiest part is on the bottom and the rib bones are positioned in an upward direction.
 Prior to roasting the tops of the bones are covered with foil to keep them from burning.
 Before serving the center of the crown is usually filled with savory stuffing recipe, potatoes or vegetables.
 Often the top of the bones are capped with some type of small ornaments or decorations like little paper hats, kumquats or other little attention getters.

-This crown pork roast recipe with a rice stuffing recipe is a delicious entrée when learning how to make Easter recipes.
-It departs a little from the old Easter traditions of holiday recipes such as a leg of lamb or lamb shanks and brings new life to the Easter menu.
+Learn how to make this crown pork roast recipe with a rice stuffing.
+It is a delicious entrée to include in your Easter menus.
+It departs a little from the old Easter traditions of holiday recipes such as a leg of lamb or lamb shanks and brings new life to the Easter table.
 It is easy to prepare and makes an elegant presentation for Easter dinner.

 (Pork can be ordered from meat department; allow ¾ pound pork per person)

 Preheat oven at 350F degrees.